Antarah ibn Shaddad: Legacy

-The story of ʿAntar and ʿAbla was embroidered into a poetic saga traditionally credited to al-Asmaʿi, a poet in the court of Hārūn al-Rashīd.
+The story of Antar and Abla was embroidered into a poetic saga traditionally credited to al-Asma'i, a poet in the court of Harun al-Rashid.
 It is still recited by traditional storytellers in Arab coffee houses.
 Its importance has been compared with English literature's Arthurian romances.
 His house and his stable were particularly legendary.
-One of the seven clans of Bethlehem is called the Anatreh, named after ʿAntarah.
+One of the seven clans of Bethlehem is called the Anatreh, named after Antarah.
 It formerly acted as the guardians of the Church of the Nativity.

+In the Folk Epic Sīrat ʿAntar, Antar regularly battles the Crusaders and even helps the Byzantine Emperor fight them off.
+This anachronism stems from the fact that the Epic took shape during the era of the Crusades, reflecting, among other things, the hope of the people of the Levant and Egypt that a hero would arise to drive out the "infidel Franks" (the Crusaders).

-The Russian composer Nikolai Rimsky-Korsakov wrote his Symphony No. 2 based on the legend of ʿAntar.
-In 1898 the French painter Étienne Dinet published his translation of a 13th-century epic Arab poem Antar, which brought Antar bin Shaddad to European notice.
+The Russian composer Nikolai Rimsky-Korsakov wrote his Symphony No. 2 based on the legend of Antar.
+In 1898 the French painter Étienne Dinet published his translation of a 13th-century epic Arab poem Antar, which brought Antar ibn Shaddad to European notice.
 It has been followed by a number of derivative works such as Diana Richmond's Antar and Abla which furthered western exposure to the Antar bin Shaddad legends.
-"Antar" is the title of the first Palestinian opera, composed by the Palestinian musician Mustapha al-Kurd in 1988.
+Antar is the title of the first Palestinian opera, composed by the Palestinian musician Mustapha al-Kurd in 1988.

 The Lebanese painter Rafic Charaf developed from the 1960s a series of paintings depicting the epics of Antar and Abla.
 These works that show his interest in the popular folklore of the region are considered a cornerstone in the artist's work.

 In the late 1940s the British Lorry Manufacturer Thornycroft began the design of an oilfield tractor to carry pipes for the Anglo-Persian Oil Company which later became the Anglo-Iranian Oil Company.
 The chosen name for the new Thornycroft tractor, which at the time was one of the largest tractors in the world, was the Thornycroft Mighty Antar.
 The Antar moniker was chosen with reference to the mighty Warrior Antar.